seanh/seanh.github.io/_posts/2020-12-30-how-to-make-tmux's-"windows"-behave-like-browser-tabs.md

 <p class="lead" markdown="1">
 Make tmux tabs ("windows") look more like browser tabs, and control them using the same keyboard shortcuts that you're used to from browsers and other apps.
+Plus some browser-like search shortcuts at the bottom.
 </p>

 Key bindings